 In general, the market value of a convertible security is at least the higher of its "investment value" (that is, its value as a fixed income security) or its "conversion value" (that is, its value upon conversion into its underlying stock).
 As a fixed income security, a convertible security tends to increase in market value when interest rates decline and tends to decrease in value when interest rates rise.
-However, the price of a convertible security is also influenced by the market value of the security's underlying common stock.
-The price of a convertible security tends to increase as the market value of the underlying stock rises, whereas it tends to decrease as the market value of the underlying stock declines.
+However, the price of a convertible security tends to increase as the market value of the security's underlying common stock.
+The price of a convertible security tends to increase as the market value of the underlying stock rises, whereas it tends to decrease as the market value of the underlying stock rises, whereas it tends to decrease as the market value of the underlying stock declines.
 In the event of a liquidation of the underlying company, holders of convertible securities may be paid before the company's common stockholders but after holders of any senior debt obligations of the company.
 Consequently, the issuer's convertible securities generally entail less risk than its common stock but more risk than its debt obligations.